-Remember when you bash your competition, you risk bashing the decision maker.
+Remember, when you bash your competition, you risk bashing the decision-maker.

 Look at my colony Lemon!

-So tell a story comparing an existing win thats similar to the prospective account, and relate it to how they decided to switch to you as an alternative.
+So tell a story comparing an existing win that's similar to the prospective account, and relate it to how they decided to switch to you as an alternative.
 Remember you still want to make the email about your prospect.

-For example, if I was going after a company that targeted people who run sales and marketing, who was using another provider for data provider, I can write an email like this:
+For example, suppose I was going after a company that targeted people who run sales and marketing, who was using another provider for data provider.

-If you do this, you can avoid looking like an asshole while prospecting your competitors, and come away looking like someone who sincerely cares about the prospect.
+If you do this, you can avoid looking like an asshole while prospecting your competitors and come away looking like someone who sincerely cares about the prospect.
 It also shows you personalized your approach to reaching out.